Mikeware/SpaceBattleArena/doc/server/config.md

 ###fullscreen = boolean | string
 Specifies whether or not SBA should run fullscreen or in a normal window.
 The value '**window**' can also be used to run in a special borderless fullscreen window mode.  **Note**: you should make sure that the horizontal and vertical resolutions match your displays resolution values OR you can set *both* **horz_res** and **vert_res** to **0** for your display resolution to be *automatically* detected.

+###dpi_aware = boolean
+Specifies whether or not SBA is scaled based on the DPI settings of the monitor it first runs on.
+By default this is turned off so that pixels in the configuration files match the pixels on the screen.

 ###horz_res = integer
 Specifies the horizontal resolution of the SBA window (in pixels).
 This should match your monitor resolution if you plan to run the game in fullscreen.